$4.95 – $9.95

 Leaves: The opposite leaves are about 2-3 inches long and elliptical to oblong.
 They can be either attached directly to the main flower stem or have short leaf stalks (petioles).

-Other Uses: The most important use of Indian Hemp is as cordage.
+Other Uses: The most important use of A. cannabinum is as cordage.
 In the fall, the plants are harvested and split open to reveal long fibers.
 This plants strong fiber can be woven.These fibers are twisted into string which are used for everything from clothing, to baskets, to bags, to fishing nets strong enough to catch and hold very large fish.